• Stars

 Install an Anaconda distribution of Python -- Choose Python 3.x and your operating system.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.

-file from the repository.
-You can do this by cloning the repository, or copy-pasting the text from the file into a text document on your local computer. - Open an anaconda prompt / command prompt with
+1. Download the environment.yml file from the repository.
+You can do this by cloning the repository, or copy-pasting the text from the file into a text document on your local computer.

-is and runconda env create -f environment.yml
+3. Change directories to where the environment.yml is and run conda env create -f environment.yml

-- To activate this new environment, run
+4. To activate this new environment, run conda activate rastermap

-on the left side of the terminal line.
-Now runpython -m rastermap
+5. You should see (rastermap) on the left side of the terminal line.
+Now run python -m rastermap and you're all set.

-environment you can remove it with conda env remove -n rastermap
+If you have an older rastermap environment you can remove it with conda env remove -n rastermap before creating a new one.

 Note you will always have to run conda activate rastermap before you run suite2p.
 Conda ensures pyqt and numba run correctly and quickly on your machine.
-If you want to run jupyter notebooks in this environment, then also conda install jupyter
+If you want to run jupyter notebooks in this environment, then also conda install jupyter.

 ...
 Or you can pip install the package and the pyqt5 requirements (not as recommended):